Police Department

 • For short-term or temporary building access, Departments may retain duplicate check-out keys in a secured area (lockable box or cabinet).
 Responsibility for the security of these keys, as well as establishing a sign-out procedure to track the location of the keys, remains with the department.

 • Replacement requests for lost or stolen keys are submitted on the KEY REQUEST FORM (Section G-1).
-Keys will be replaced when a copy of Univerisity Police report has been mailed/faxed to FP&M. User code indicated on KEY REQUEST FORM will be charged for replacement keys (Section D-3).
+Keys will be replaced when a copy of University Police report has been mailed/faxed to FP&M. User code indicated on KEY REQUEST FORM will be charged for replacement keys (Section D-3).

 Key Return Issues